Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-\textbf{ The main general strategy for obtaining the continuity at $x_{\infty}$ of $\mc{U}$ and $\mc{P}$, it is to correlate the topologies on the bundles spaces involved, among others those on $\mf{M}$ and $\mf{B}$, with that on the space $\mf{E}$.} Due to this fact it is clear that in this work the construction of the right structures has a prominent role.
+\emph {The main strategy for obtaining the continuity at $x_{\infty}$ of $\mc{U}$ and $\mc{P}$, it is to correlate the topologies on $\mf{M}$ and $\mf{B}$, with the topology on $\mf{E}$.} Thus it is clear that the construction of the right structures has a prominent role.

-It is a well-known fact the relative freedom of choice of the topology on the bundle space of any bundle of $\Omega-$spaces.
-More exactly the possibility of choosing a linear subspace, which is the entire space if $X$ is compact, of the space of all (global) sections of the bundle, i.e. the space of all everywhere defined bounded continuous selections, see \cite[Theorem $5.9$]{gie}.
-This freedom of choice allows the construction of examples of some of the cited correlations of topologies.
-Without entering in the definition of the topology of a bundle of $\Omega-$space, we can appreciate how much important it is to choose the ``right'' set of all sections (in symbols $\Gamma(\zeta)$) of a general bundle $\lr{\mf{Q}}{\zeta,X}$ of $\Omega-$space, by the following simple but fundamental result, Corollary \ref{28111707}.
-Let $f\in\prod_{x\in X}^{b}\mf{Q}_{x}$ be any bounded selection and $x_{\infty}\in X$ such that there exists a section $\sigma\in\Gamma(\zeta)$ such that $\sigma(x_{\infty})=f(x_{\infty})$.
-Then by setting $f\in\Gamma^{x_{\infty}}(\zeta)$ iff $f$ is bounded and continuous at $x_{\infty}$ we have
+It is well-known the relative freedom of choice of the topology on the bundle space of any bundle of $\Omega-$spaces.
+More exactly fixed a suitable linear space say $G$ of bounded sections there exists always a topology on the bundle space such that all the maps in $G$ are continuous.
+Moreover if $X$ is compact one can find a topology such that $G$ is the whole space of bounded continuous sections \cite[Thm. $5.9$]{gie}.
+This freedom of choice allows the construction of examples of the above-mentioned correlations of topologies.